Close Mobile Navigation

 Treatment with KEYTRUDA® (pembrolizumab)

-KEYTRUDA is an immunotherapy that may be used:
+KEYTRUDA is an immunotherapy that may be used to treat certain patients with MSI-H/dMMR cancer:

-- As the first treatment in adults to treat colorectal cancer that has spread or cannot be removed by surgery (advanced cancer) and has been shown by a laboratory test to be MSI-H or dMMR.
+• KEYTRUDA may be used as your first treatment when your colorectal cancer has spread or cannot be removed by surgery, and has been shown by a laboratory test to be MSI-H or dMMR.
+KEYTRUDA is funded for patients who meet specific criteria.

-- In adults and children to treat advanced cancer of any part of the body which has been shown by a laboratory test to be MSI-H or dMMR, and who have received other treatment which has not worked or is no longer working, and there are no other satisfactory treatment options.
+• KEYTRUDA may be used in adults and children to treat advanced MSI-H or dMMR cancer of any part of the body which has been shown by a laboratory test to be MSI-H or dMMR, and who have received other treatment which has not worked or is no longer working, and there are no other satisfactory treatment options.
+However, KEYTRUDA is not funded for the treatment of these patients, which means you will need to pay for the full cost of the medicine and its administration.

 It is not known if KEYTRUDA is safe and effective in children with MSI-H cancers of the brain or spinal cord (central nervous system cancers).